-Don’t be confused by the initial low cost of disposable masks.
-Learn why reusable respirator masks are likely a better option.
+Don’t be confused by the initial low cost of disposable face masks.
+Learn why reusable respirator masks are a better option.

 When looking to purchase a respirator mask, whether for your every-day life or for your workplace, a variety of factors must be considered to determine the best solution.
 The value you receive from different types of masks can vary in terms of ROI in both the short-term and long-term.
 While some products may be more expensive to buy upfront, they may be less costly to maintain in the long run.
 Hidden costs and the effectiveness of the masks must also be taken into consideration as well.
 Let’s compare the benefits and drawbacks of disposable and reusable options to help you make the right decision based on your needs.